i32-Sudo/HookDumper/readme.md

 # Project
 This is just a Pre-Dump Project that I'll develop on and re-release under a new repo with better features and more hooks related to file dumping and etc.

+# Contact
+If you want to hire a dev for your projects contact me over discord : leur556 - Bypasses for BE & EAC with full UM Clients + ImGui & API's